nodswal/tmux-install/README.md

   -raspbian (Buster/Strech)

 -Requirements
-  openssl package ( Not required by my script, but required by tmux build process )
+  openssl package ( Not required by this script, but required by tmux build process ) If you need to know the package read the script.

 run install_tmux.sh as a basic user to install to your local home directory.